Urban Freight Partnerships

-Urban residents need better information on pollution’s health effects, as well as readily available — and understandable — air pollution data and analysis.
-That’s why the Breathe London pilot project mapped and measured pollution across the capital, led for two years by Environmental Defense Fund Europe and launched in partnership with the Mayor of London and leading science and technology experts.
+For two years, the Breathe London pilot project mapped and measured pollution across the capital, led by Environmental Defense Fund Europe and launched in partnership with the Mayor of London and leading science and technology experts.

 With more than 100 lower-cost sensor pods and specially-equipped Google Street View cars, Breathe London complemented and expanded upon London’s existing monitoring networks.
 The project aimed to help people better understand their local air quality and support cities around the world with future monitoring initiatives.
 EDF developed the Breathe London Blueprint for global cities, which includes both a guide for city-level decision-makers and a more detailed Technical Report.

 One of the main sources of London’s air pollution is transport.
 On-road vehicles — like cars, delivery vans and lorries — are responsible for some of the most harmful air pollutants, including nitrogen oxides and particulate matter.

 Building on the landmark monitoring project of Breathe London, our air quality team is using data to spotlight the city’s pollution from transport and other sources.
 For example, diesel fuel is an especially harmful polluter, so we zoomed in on air pollution created by diesel cars.
 We also found that deprived kids and children of BAME background are breathing in significantly more pollution at their primary school.